-- 2. Configure the LDAP Authentication settings; the settings under 'Open LDAP' are the same as under 'Active Directory'. - User Name Attribute [The LDAP attribute used to identify the username] - Group Membership Attribute [The LDAP attribute used to list the members of the LDAP group] - Security Admin Group Name [The name of the LDAP group containing operators with Admin security level access to ARM] - Admin Group Name [The name of the LDAP group containing operators with Admin access to ARM] - Monitor Group Name [The name of the LDAP group containing operators with Monitor access to ARM] - Group Name Attribute [The LDAP attribute used to identify the LDAP group name] - Group ObjectClass Attribute [The value of the ObjectClass attribute that identifies a user group LDAP object]
+- 4. Configure: - a.
+User Name Attribute [the LDAP attribute used to identify the username] - Group Membership Attribute [The LDAP attribute used to list the members of the LDAP group] - c.
+Group Name Attribute [The LDAP attribute used to identify the LDAP group name] - d.
+Group ObjectClass Attribute [The value of the ObjectClass attribute that identifies a user group LDAP object]